omahs/evidently/docs/book/input-data/column-mapping.md

 ## Prediction column(s) in classification

 To evaluate the classification performance, you need both true labels and prediction.
-Depending on the classification type (e.g., binary, multi-class, probabilistic), you have different options of how to pass the predictions.
+Depending on the classification type (e.g., binary, multi-class, probabilistic), you have different options for how to pass the predictions.

 ### Multiclass classification, option 1